markostanimirovic/juliette/README.md

 );
 ```

-In the end, to start up the effects machinery, use `registerEffects` function.
+Finally, use `registerEffects` function to start up the effects machinery.

 ```typescript
 registerEffects(store, [